Looking for the best gaming mouse to level up your performance? Then you’re in the right place.

 DPI stands for dots-per-inch.
 It’s one of the first things you’ll see mouse makers shouting about when they launch a new product.

 It’s shorthand for how sensitive your mouse is.
 A high DPI means your cursor will move further relative to your hand movement.
 A low DPI, by contrast, will move a shorter distance.

 Each gaming mouse will have a DPI range (for example, 200 – 8000), and the user can select a point within the range that feels comfortable.
 A very high DPI would be something like 16,000.
 Most office mice will have a DPI of well below 1000, by comparison.
 The majority of gamers will find 800 to 3000 comfortable, but you can train yourself to cope with higher sensitivities over time.

 The advantage of having a high DPI is that you can perform reactive actions quicker, because your cursor is moving faster.
 The disadvantage is that the higher the sensitivity you choose, the harder the mouse is to control because the cursor is moving so quickly.

 Most people won’t venture to lofty heights like 12,000, so beware of falling into the trap of assuming a high DPI equals a better mouse.

 However, if you have a high-resolution (think 1440p QHD or 4K) monitor, buying a high DPI mouse can be advantageous.
 That’s because your cursor has more pixels to travel across, so higher DPI settings won’t seem as fast when compared to using a 1080p Full HD display.

-Wired vs Wireless
+Wired vs wireless

 It’s worth paying attention to how many individually lit zones the mouse has, since this will determine the size and scope for RGB customisation.
-If you want to synchronise lighting effects between other peripherals, you’ll need to buy into the same brand ecosystem.
+If you want to synchronise the lighting effects between other peripherals, you’ll need to buy into the same brand ecosystem.